-The reason I spend a lot of my time working with menopausal women is because I feel that women are really valuable members of society.
-A woman in her 50s is probably more valuable than a woman in her 20s, due to her life experience and wisdom.
-Yet society continues to judge women mainly on their looks and weight in a way that doesn’t seem to happen to men.
+The reason I spend a lot of my time working with menopausal women is that I feel that women are really valuable members of society.
+A woman in her 50s usually has more life experience and wisdom than younger women.
+Yet society continues to unfairly judge women mainly on their looks and weight.
 We need to break down the barriers around menopause and stop seeing women as ‘washed up’ as they age.

 I will never forget a powerful woman in her 50s who works in the City of London in Finance.
-She told me about giving a big presentation to her colleagues when she suddenly had a flush and felt her face turn red and the sweat drip down her forehead.
-She could see her male colleagues in their 20s sniggering at her.
-Hearing about this degrading and humiliating experience from a brilliant, bright woman made me vow to help as many strong, powerful, wise women as possible.
+She told me about giving a big presentation to her colleagues when she suddenly had a flush.
+Her face turned red and sweat dripped down her forehead.
+Her male colleagues in their 20s were sniggering at her.
+Hearing about this degrading and humiliating experience from a brilliant, bright woman changed me.
+After that, I vowed to help as many strong, powerful, wise women as possible.
 You should not be judged by age and hormonal state.

 Some women feel they have to just suffer at this time of life, or see taking hormones as a failure.
-Studies show that taking hormones at the start of menopause benefit a woman not only in terms of symptoms, but in terms of cardiovascular health, bone density and neurological health.
-Hormones should not be feared, but you do need to see an expert who understands the evidence and can help you weigh the pros and cons.
+Studies show that taking hormones at menopause can also be beneficial to cardiovascular health, bone density, and neurological health.
+Hormones should not be feared.
+But you do need to see an expert who can help you weigh the pros and cons.

 Over the next few months, I will share how to use nutrition and supplements to help hormone balance in women.
 We will discuss which lifestyle changes will help, and what the different hormones do.
 I look forward to being of service to you and answering your hormonal questions!

 As our hormones change, so do our fat cells.
 Here’s everything you need to know about how fat cells change as we age!

 Subscribe today for free to receive our weekly update and never miss an article.